 HRIS is a crucial part of the finance software stack as it houses all the crucial employee data, which is typically one of the largest expense line items to manage.
 Integrating your HRIS with your CRM and ERP systems is essential to do headcount planning and related analysis.

-Rippling is a HRIS tool that caters to SMBs, helping them manage HR, finance, and IT processes under a unified platform.
+Rippling is an HRIS tool that caters to SMBs, helping them manage HR, finance, and IT processes under a unified platform.
 You can manage and automate every aspect of the employee lifecycle.
 This includes unifying all the workforce systems, such as payroll, expenses, benefits, and computers.
 With Rippling, you get a comprehensive solution to manage their workforce and streamline administrative tasks.

 Other popular HRIS solutions tools include Gusto and BambooHR.